leoagomes/disco_llama/README.md

 - Ruby `>= 3.2.2`
 - [Ollama](https://ollama.ai) `>= 1.15`
 - [A discord bot token.](https://discord.com/developers/docs/getting-started)
+  - we ❤️ AI, so why not generate a nice bot profile pic with [midjourney](https://midjourney.com)?

 Run `bin/setup` to install Ruby dependencies.
 Install this gem onto your local machine with `bundle exec rake install`.